 When travelling in those conditions, it’s normal to be sick.
 We all get it at one point or another.
 Three Swedish guys we met later on also were so sick.
 I gave one of them some pills, but they didn’t work on him.
 They were all pale and looked so tired cuz they were taking turns to the toilet.
 You’re only wish is that you get a good western type toilet and not a hole in the ground.

 In Mongolia, we were mostly in the desert, no rocks to hide behind.
 Most of the time, my ass was out there in the open.
 Us girls don’t have the luxury to just stick out of private parts.
 We need to drop our pants.
 At one point, I just decided to stop caring about who would see me.
 I peed behind the car, in front of our tour guide, standing so close and chatting like the whole thing was normal.
 All the passing cars could see us.
 There is more important things in life after all.
 We are all in for the adventure of traveling.
-If I wanted comfort and luxury then I would have stayed gone to a five star hotel or stayed home.
+If I wanted comfort and luxury then I would have stayed in a five star hotel or stayed home.

 My biggest lesson on this trip was to learn to let go instead of trying to retain control on things which are essentially uncontrollable.